-114.-(1) Subject to subsection (3), a resident person or permanent establishment in Fiji of a non-resident person making a payment of a commission for the provision of

-- (2) Subject to subsection (3), a resident person or a permanent establishment in Fiji of a non-resident person making a payment under a contract of services, including progress payments, must withhold tax from the gross amount of the payment as prescribed. - (3) This section does not apply to the following- - (a) payments made under a contract of employment; or - (b) payments subject to tax under section 10.
+- 114.-(1) Subject to subsection (3), a resident person or permanent establishment in Fiji of a non-resident person making a payment of a commission for the provision of insurance or the sale of any property, including books, publications, buildings, or land, must withhold tax from the gross amount of the payment as prescribed. - (2) Subject to subsection (3), a resident person or a permanent establishment in Fiji of a non-resident person making a payment under a contract of services, including progress payments, must withhold tax from the gross amount of the payment as prescribed. - (3) This section does not apply to the following- - (a) payments made under a contract of employment; or - (b) payments subject to tax under section 10.